Foxconn suicides: Analysis

-ABC News and The Economist both conducted comparisons and found that although the number of workplace suicides at Foxconn was large in absolute terms, the suicide rate was actually lower than the overall suicide rate of China or the United States.
-According to a 2011 Centers for Disease Control and Prevention report, China had a high suicide rate with approximately 22.23 deaths per 100,000 persons.
+The Economist asserts that although the number of workplace suicides at Foxconn was large in absolute terms, number of people who died by suicide at Foxconn factories was lower than the overall suicide rate of China.
+Steve Jobs has asserted that it is lower than the rate of suicide for the US.
+According to a 2011 Centers for Disease Control and Prevention report, China had a high suicide rate with approximately 22.23 deaths per 100,000 people.
 In 2010, the company's employee count was a reported 930,000 people.

 Labor activists stated the suicides supported their assertion that numerous labor abuses take place at Foxconn.
 Economic conditions external to the company also might have been influential; during the same year, several major strike actions at other high-profile manufacturers occurred in China, and the Lewis turning-point is a macro-economic factor that might provide context for the events.
 If the above factors are true, it shows that there could be inconsistency between Foxconn's labor conditions and any progress in China's economy.

 However, one expert claimed that employees were treated comparatively well at Foxconn.
 Boy Lüthje, of Germany's Institute of Social Research, told The Economist that the company pays a minimum monthly wage of 900 yuan (US$130) as well as providing free recreational facilities, food, and lodging for employees at some of its factory complexes.
 Overtime, however, may be routinely demanded.

+Legacy

+The Foxconn suicides have become the basis of works including the song Chairman Gou by James Supercave.
+The song mentions two persons involved in the incident, Chairman Terry Gou and Lu Xin.
+The content of the song is specifically referencing the suicide of 24 year old Chinese rural migrant worker Lu Xin, who died by suicide at the Shenzhen factory on 6 May 2010, certified dead onsite.
+By the end of May, CEO Terry Gou brought in psychiatrists to offer advice to depressed workers over phone and installed "safety nets" to deter employees from jumping off a building.
+This is reflected in the lines "Hire a hundred telephones/To talk the kids out of meaninglessness" and "Pay the right man to build a suicide net".